andrewhwest/Matched-Betting/README.md

 ## To do
 1. <s>Make a new spreadsheet from the two existing ones</s>
-2. Add in some missing bets and account for unexpected changes in profit
+2. Add in some missing bets
-3. Add new features to spreadsheet
+3. Add new features to spreadsheet, account for unexpected changes in profit
 4. Update spreadsheet with new bets
 5. Try to automate the process of keeping track of which bets have settled